Home·Injury Recovery

 +

 Absolutely.
 Our work complements medical care and physical therapy.
 Many healthcare providers refer patients to us specifically for the structural and fascial work that enhances their treatment.
-We're happy to coordinate with your medical team and work within any necessary limitations.
-The key is that we're addressing different aspects of recovery-structure and movement patterns-that other treatments may not address.
+We are happy to coordinate with your medical team and work within any necessary limitations.
+The key is that we are addressing different aspects of recovery, structure and movement patterns, that other treatments may not address.

 What if my injury is preventing me from being active?